chanhee-luke/Mewthree/README.md

 For outstanding bugs, there are a lot of unknown moves, sets, and general errors from the forked bot.
 Unfortunately, these are not errors we can fix very well, unless we go into the dictionary files and find information manually ourselves.
 A lof of these bugs stem from the engine.
 Other than that, our bot still runs to completion, although some moves are still very questionable such as trying to constantly use a move that cannot affect the opponent.

-For unimplemented features, we currently assume the opponent is going to make their safest move as well.
+For unimplemented features, we currently assume the opponent is going to make their safest move when ahead and aggressive move when behind.
 In the future, we would like to predict them to play more aggressively, defensively, etc. This would hopefully improve our winrate and elo gain.

 We didn't get to implement any machine learning bot.
 This proved to be out of scope for our project as we decided to iteratively improve our one bot.